 International Service Trips

 George Fox annually organizes employee-led student groups to volunteer on monthlong international service trips.
 Past trips have included working in orphanages, churches, and camps in India, Brazil, Ukraine, and Romania.

-George Fox employees volunteer on numerous city and country commissions and committees, including the Newberg Planning Commission, the Newberg Downtown Association, the Focus on Newberg's Future Commission, the Chamber of Commerce, and the Traffic and Safety Committee.
+George Fox employees volunteer on numerous city and county commissions and committees, including the Newberg Planning Commission, the Newberg Downtown Association, the Focus on Newberg's Future Commission, the Chamber of Commerce, and the Traffic and Safety Committee.